Crisi dei missili di Cuba

 Martin J. Sherwin (2020) Gambling with Armageddon: Nuclear Roulette from Hiroshima to the Cuban Missile Crisis, 1945-1962, New York: Alfred A. Knopf.

-E. Timothy Smith (2010) Cuban Missile Crisis, in Nigel Young (a c. di), The Oxford International Encyclopedia of Peace, Oxford: Oxford University Press, pp. 518–521.
+E. Timothy Smith (2010) Cuban Missile Crisis, a cura di Nigel Young, Oxford: Oxford University Press, pp. 518–521.

 Svetlana Savranskaya (2005) New sources on the role of Soviet submarines in the cuban missile crisis, Journal of Strategic Studies, vol. 28, pp. 233–259.